The Story We Tell

 Well, that gave way in the 19th century to the return of the repressed.
 Identity came back, roaring back, either in the form of nationalism, or race, or class and ideology.
 And that in the 20th century, nationalism gave rise to two World Wars, racism gave rise to the Holocaust, and class war gave rise to Stalin, the Gulag and the KGB.

 Since the 1960s, the West has been engaged in another flight from identity, this time not into universals, but into individuals.
 And again, we are seeing the return of the repressed, right now, in the form of identity politics.
 Everyone has a grievance and everyone therefore has an identity.

 And this is dividing nations within themselves.
 You can see it in the warfare over free speech on university campuses.
 Judaism says, yes, we have identities.
 But if we can really remember our identity all the way back to when our ancestors were slaves in Egypt, then we will use our memory, our identity, to create a free society and to extend that freedom to others, which is what Jews have always tried to do.
 And that is what we need.
 The memories that will encourage us to remember who we are, and answer the three fundamental questions all of us must ask.
 Who am I?
 Why am I here?
 How then shall I live?

 That is why Pesach, the festival of Jewish identity, was the greatest institution ever devised, and why, when we tell our story, better still when we hear our children, or for Elaine and me, our grandchildren tell that story, we know we too are part of the Am Olam, the eternal people.

 Chag Kasher v’Sameach.

-(Music plays: Shimon Craimer singing “V’hi Sh’am’da”, composed and arranged by Stephen Levey, from “Israel: Home of Hope”, words and music with Rabbi Sacks, produced by Wienerworld.)
+(Music outro: Shimon Craimer singing “V’hi Sh’am’da”, composed and arranged by Stephen Levey, from “Israel: Home of Hope”, words and music with Rabbi Sacks, produced by Wienerworld.)